joshuacox/istio.io/content/docs/examples/advanced-gateways/ingress-certmgr/index.md

 ```

-Now delete the secret to force cert-manager to request a new cert from the production issuer:
+Now delete the secret to force cert-manager to request a new certificate from the production issuer:

 ```
 kubectl delete secret -n istio-system ingress-cert-staging